JFeintzeig/ray_tracer/README.md

 <img width="1196" alt="image" src="https://github.com/JFeintzeig/ray_tracer/assets/4000790/34e24cc8-b564-469d-840c-59a30a7e463d">

 [0] If I use `-O3` instead of `-O2`, that also vectorizes this routine.
 My implementation is slightly more efficient, a ~4% improvement over `-O3`.
 Also, for some reason the threads get out of sync sometimes with this implemented, but adding the `-ffast-math` compiler flag appears to fix this :shrug:.

+[1] More detailed log:
+- vectorized quadratic formula (10%)
+- vectorized early stop condition (9%)
+- interleaved data loading + refactor sphere_t to enable this (23%)
+- tried loop unrolling to do 8 at a time instead of 4 but did not seem to help/hurt
+- tried to vectorize the if/else/math logic when we actually have a hit, but it was significantly slower. probably more speed-up possible here.